Close contact health staff exempted from restrictions if vaccinated - Hiqa

 The administering of vaccines to 78,000 healthcare workers so far will permit more staff to remain in work even if they are identified as close contacts of positive Covid-19 cases in light of the new Hiqa advice provided to the National Public Health Emergency Team.

-Healthcare workers who are close contacts of a confirmed Covid-19 case could be exempted from restricted movements if they are completely vaccinated under new health advice.
+Healthcare workers who are close contacts of a confirmed Covid-19 case could, under new regulations, be exempted from restricting their movements if they are fully vaccinated.

 In an advisory report published by the State’s health service regulator, the Health Information and Quality Authority has said that healthcare workers could be considered for derogation from restricting their movements as close contacts if they have completed the two doses of the vaccine.

-Hiqa warned that any decision should be in line with current derogation guidance and “may only be considered for healthcare workers who have been identified as essential to maintaining critical services and following a risk-based assessment by senior management.”
+In its report to the National Public Health Emergency Team, Hiqa said any decision should be in line with current derogation guidance and “may only be considered for healthcare workers who have been identified as essential to maintaining critical services and following a risk-based assessment by senior management.”

+Staff shortages continue to put severe strain on hospitals and other services.

-Outbreaks in hospitals and nursing homes have forced out large numbers of HSE and other healthcare staff on sick leave and into self-isolation as close contacts of Covid-19 cases.
+Outbreaks in hospitals and nursing homes have resulted in large numbers of HSE and other healthcare staff being forced into self-isolation as close contacts of Covid-19 cases.

-Staff shortages continue to put severe strain on hospitals and other healthcare services.

 Healthcare workers currently identified as close contacts must restrict their movements and, if asymptomatic, can only return to work with a “not detected” Covid-19 test result after 10 days.

+The administering of vaccines to healthcare workers will enable more staff to remain in work even if they are identified as close contacts of positive Covid-19 cases in light.

-The two-dose Pfizer-BioNTech protects 95 per cent of people who receive it and it takes seven days after the second dose is administered.
+The two-dose Pfizer-BioNTech protects 95 per cent of people who receive it.
+It takes seven days after the second dose is administered for recipients to be fully protected.
 The doses are given 28 days apart.

 “Derogation should be accompanied by strict conditions of testing, active monitoring, and supervision by local management and occupational health,” said Dr Ryan.